preettheman/Dev-Kit/Data Science/NumPy Cheat Sheet.md

-# 🔢 NumPy Power-Up Cheat Sheet!
+# 🔢 NumPy Cheat Sheet!

 Ready to level up your numerical computing in Python?
 This NumPy cheat sheet is your essential guide to lightning-fast array operations and powerful mathematical functions!
 Let's get started!